happybono/FinedustMonitorWithGPS/README.md

 ![Final Product](20191126_082913.jpg)

+>Please note <br>
+This project requires a GPS GY-NEO6MV2 GPS Sensor.
+For a project that does not required a GPS sensor, Please visit the following link : https://github.com/happybono/FinedustMonitorWithGPShttps://github.com/happybono/FinedustMonitorWithGPS

 ## What's New
 ### December 16, 2019
 [Read GPS data from ThingSpeak and displays it on the Google Maps using ESP12e NodeMCU and GPSNeo6MV2 Module.](https://github.com/happybono/FinedustMonitorWithGPS/blob/master/Maps/GoogleMaps.html "FinedustMonitorWithGPS/Maps/GoogleMaps.html")